-Incremental upward and downward uncertainty requirements are provided via histogram-that track the net forecast error for each hour of the day.
-These requirements are posted the day prior.
+Incremental upward and downward uncertainty requirements are provided that track the net forecast error for each hour of the day.
 Note that the market will not require flexible ramping capacity for a given direction (up or down) when the net demand forecast movement exceeds the uncertainty requirement in the opposite direction.